scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_imc.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 156-162
+GENERATED FROM PYTHON SOURCE LINES 148-154

-You can familiarize yourself with network centralities from the excellent networkx
+You can familiarize yourself with network centralities from the excellent :mod:`networkx`
 `documentation <https://networkx.org/documentation/stable/reference/algorithms/centrality>`_ .
 For the purpose of this analysis, we can appreciate that the *apoptotic tumor cell* clusters shows high closeness centrality, indicating that nodes belonging to that group